 Given the current closure of City Hall, alternative payment methods to in-person options are available - such as paying by cheque in the mailslot (delivered to City Hall on or before the due date) or online payment via your financial institution (contact your financial institution for more information).
 If you pay online via your financial institution, please make sure you do so at least 5 days before the deadline to ensure enough time for processing of payment.

 City Utilities provide reliable and efficient water, sewer and solid waste services.
 The City of Prince Rupert strives to deliver high quality utility services professionally and competitively for the benefit of our community.
 To provide those services, and invest in future upgrades, the City of Prince Rupert levies annual utility fees from residential, commercial, and industrial property owners.

-Utility bills receive a 10% discount if paid by the end of March each year.
+Utility bills are due by December 31st, and will begin accruing interest effective January 1st and transferred to property taxes if unpaid.
+Utility bills receive a 10% discount if paid by the end of March each year (extended to April 30th for the 2020 billing year).
 Please see your bill for the exact date and time the offer is valid.

 - Interac at City Hall

 - Cheque in Person / By Mail (delivered to City Hall on or before the due date)